Pittsburgh Pirates: Ballpark

 Widely considered to be among the best baseball stadiums in the country, several outlets have praised PNC Park for its location, limestone and steel façade, and views of both the action on the field and the Pittsburgh skyline.
 PNC Park was the first two-deck ballpark to be built in the United States since Milwaukee County Stadium opened in 1953; as a result, fans in the upper deck are closer to the action than at most ballparks, with the highest seat in the stadium 88 feet (27 m) above the playing surface.
 Fans in the lower deck are also closer to the field: the batter is closer to the seats behind home plate than to the pitcher, and seating along the baselines is 45 feet from the bases at their closest point.
 A four-level steel rotunda down the left field line offers extensive standing room only space, and action on the field can be seen from the first-level concourse.
 PNC Park has a reputation as a pitcher's park, with a deep left field that juts out to more than 410 feet from home plate.
 Right field is closer, but the wall is 21 feet high, nicknamed the Clemente Wall after former right-fielder Roberto Clemente, who wore number 21.
-Statutes of Clemente, Willie Stargell, Bill Mazeroski and Honus Wagner are located at several entrances to the stadium.
+Statues of Clemente, Willie Stargell, Bill Mazeroski and Honus Wagner are located at several entrances to the stadium.
 In addition to hosting Pirate games, PNC Park hosted the 2006 MLB All-Star Game and has been the site of several concerts.

 PNC Park is located near several major highways and parking is available in the blocks around the ballpark.
 Fans can also walk to the stadium from downtown Pittsburgh via the Clemente Bridge, or take Pittsburgh Light Rail to the system's North Side station, located just outside the stadium's home plate entrance.